Introduction

 Suite check-in

-For suite guests, there will be an exclusive check-in in a separate area onboard the ship, where the guests may meet and greet some of the ships officers.
+An exclusive check-in area is available for suite guests, where they may meet and greet some of the ship officers.

 Welcome greeting

-On embarkation day, the suite guests will find a carabiner watch, a bottle of champagne and a welcome greeting from the captain inside their suite after check-in.
+On embarkation day, the suite guests will find a carabiner watch, a bottle of champagne and a welcome greeting from the captain in their suite after check-in.

 Turn-down service